keithj/cl-sam/README.txt

 unavoidable, error conditions are raised to alert the user.

 Sorting operations are available using an external merge sort that is extensible by user-supplied sorting predicates.

-BAM read performance is roughly 0.5x the speed of SAMtools C implementation (SBCL 1.0.30 X86_64).
+Typical sort performance on SBCL is close to that of samtools 0.16 (coordinate sort of the same 350 Mb file, average of 3 runs):

+                  samtools C sort   169 sec

+cl-sam       (SBCL 1.0.32, 64-bit)  174 sec
+cl-sam    (Clozure CL 1.3, 64-bit)  235 sec

 Installation